ashishfa/marathi-resources/resource.md

 - **Corpus**
   - plain text
+    + Ai4Bharat corpus: [link](https://ai4bharat.org/corpora) This has marathis corpus of 2.31Milliopn news articles, which has 34Million sentences.
+The sentences are shuffled so not logically in sequence or grouped by article.
+The quality is better, as mush as the source web article
     + CC100-Marathi Dataset: [link](https://metatext.io/datasets/cc100-marathi) : this is extracted from Common crwal data 2018, and it has 12Million sentences but these are phrases or truncated sentences overall extraction quality is not good.
     + Leipzig corpus : [link](https://wortschatz.uni-leipzig.de/en/download/Marathi) : this is text extracted from news and general websites groupd by years. it is over 1 million sentences.
     + Marathi Wikipedia Articles [link](https://github.com/goru001/nlp-for-marathi): It has a Train set of 59.8k articles and Validation set of 25.6k articles